anjaa7/Fourier-Series/README.md

 ## Development Environment
-This Project is written on Spyder 2018 version with Windows 11 Operating Sytstem.
+This Project is written in Spyder.

 Libraries used:
 * `import numpy as np`